-- d.
-Failure to abide by the direct, indirect, and / or repeat supervision policies may result in dismissal from the program.
-The Radiologic Technology Program provides and maintains general comprehensive liability insurance and professional liability insurance for students.
-Such coverage shall be in an amount no less than one million per occurrence and three million annual aggregate, which shall be considered primary insurance for students. - e.
-Clinical Experience Log sheets must be maintained accurately on a daily basis.
-Students will record the type of procedure, date and time the procedure was performed, and if they assisted, performed, or received competency on the examination.
-Students must obtain initials of the ARRT registered radiographer overseeing the exam for repeat films and exam verification. - f.
-Failure to maintain an accurate and up-to-date Clinical Experience Log sheets on a daily basis may result in dismissal from the program. - g.
-The Direct/Indirect/Repeat Supervision Policies are made known to students, clinical preceptors, and clinical staff, by Written Documentation Memorandums given to each student, clinical preceptor and staff at each clinical education setting utilized by the program.
-Students, clinical preceptors and clinical staff sign that they have read and understand the Direct/Indirect/Repeat Supervision Policies and will adhere to school policies and procedures that are in place.
-Advisory Committee Members are also reviewed of the Supervision Policies during the fall and spring semesters and documented that each clinical education setting has been informed.
+The Direct/Indirect/Repeat Supervision Policies are made known to students, clinical preceptors, and clinical staff, by written documentation/ memorandums given to each student, clinical preceptor and staff at each clinical education setting utilized by the program.
+Students, clinical preceptors, and clinical staff sign that they have read and understand the Direct/Indirect/Repeat Supervision Policies and will adhere to school policies and procedures that are in place.
+Advisory Committee Members are also reviewed of the Supervision Policies during the fall and spring semesters and documented that each clinical setting has been informed.
 To further assure adherence of the supervision policies all medical imaging procedures are documented and verified on the student clinical experience log sheets by the supervising qualified radiographer.
-Students also sign a Declaration of Understanding that they will not perform any imaging exam by themselves without a qualified radiographer physically present in the imaging/hospital rooms while performing exams under direct supervision and immediately available while performing exams under indirect supervision in the clinical education settings.
+Students also sign a Memorandum of Understanding that they will not perform any imaging exam by themselves without a qualified radiographer physically present in the imaging/hospital rooms while performing exams under direct supervision and immediately available while performing exams under indirect supervision in the clinical education settings.

-7. SPONSORING INSTITUTION HEALTH & SAFETY POLICIES AND PROCEDURES a.
+7. HEALTH & SAFETY POLICIES- Cameron University & GPTC

 Alcohol and Drug Free Campus Policy

-1.01 PURPOSE AND SCOPE: The abuse of alcohol and other drugs interferes with the processes of learning, teaching, research and public service, which are the functions of Cameron University.
-In order to accomplish its mission, and further to comply with the Drug Free Schools and Communities Act Amendments of 1989, Cameron University has promulgated this policy and directed its distribution to each of its students.
+1.01 PURPOSE AND SCOPE: The abuse of alcohol and other drugs interferes with the processes of learning, teaching, research, and public service, which are the functions of Cameron University.
+To accomplish its mission, and further to comply with the Drug Free Schools and Communities Act Amendments of 1989, Cameron University has promulgated this policy and directed its distribution to each of its students.

-2.01 POLICY: Pursuant to local, state, and federal laws, and its own rules and regulations, Cameron University prohibits the unlawful possession, use, manufacture, or distribution of alcohol and other drugs by students and employees on university owned or controlled premises, as a part of any university sponsored activities, or in the work place.
+2.01 POLICY: Pursuant to local, state, and federal laws, and its own rules and regulations, Cameron University prohibits the unlawful possession, use, manufacture, or distribution of alcohol and other drugs by students and employees on university owned or controlled premises, as a part of any university sponsored activities, or in the workplace.